nnethercote/counts/README.md

 Pipe the stderr output to file, e.g. `firefox 2> log`.

+If you are generating large amounts of data, piping your data through a fast compressor could be convenient. `zstd` can process gigabytes per second, while saving more than 90% on disk usage.
+Use `firefox 2>&1 >/dev/null | zstd --fast -o log.zst` to write and `zstdcat log.zst | counts` to process.

 Sometimes programs print other lines of output to stderr that should be ignored by `counts`.
 (Especially if they include integer IDs that `counts -i` would interpret as weights!)
 Prepend all logging lines with a short identifier, and